Visual arts

 In %.
 Source: Collective Selfie 5 (Vinken et al. 2025) and NGA 2022.

-The most recent available figures on galleries' own income come from 2019, when the average gallery turnover was 270.000 euros, based on the NGA Market Research in which 85 galleries participated (NGA 2022).
-It is interesting to note from this market research that the purchasing behaviour of art buyers, although fairly stable, is mainly growing at the lower end of the market.
-In 2021, 25 percent of art buyers spent less than 500 euros, compared to 2017 percent of buyers in 18 (NGA 2022).
+The most recent available figures on galleries' own income date from 2019; in that year, the average turnover of galleries was €270.000, based on the NGA Market Research in which 85 galleries participated (NGA 2022).
+It is interesting to note from this market research that the purchasing behavior of art buyers, although fairly stable, is growing primarily at the lower end of the market.
+In 2021, 25 percent of art buyers spent an amount lower than €500, whereas in 2017 this concerned 18 percent of buyers (NGA 2022).

 What else do we want to know about the field of Visual Arts?